FAQ | SmartScan Forensic Spyware Detection

 Our detection capabilities in this scenario:

-• Can detect: Unusual certificate chains, timing anomalies, volume patterns inconsistent with normal CDN usage
+• Can detect: Unusual certificate chains, timing anomalies, volume patterns inconsistent with normal CDN usage, domain fronting signatures (SNI ≠ Host header)

 • May miss: Perfect domain fronting with clean certificates and normal-looking patterns